PakhomovAlexander/PakhomovAlexander.github.io/content/about.md

 ## Who am I

 Hello!
-I am Pakhomov Alexander, a software engineer.
+My name is Pakhomov Alexander.
+I am a software engineer.
 I am a passionate programmer who wants to ship better ideas to the world.

 ## How can I help you